-The requirements of the College consist of the set of credit hours declared by the University Council, upon a recommendation of the College Council, as follows:
+The requirements of the College consist of a set of credit hours declared by the University Council, upon a recommendation of the College Council, as follows:

 Colleges Credit Hours

 College of Administrative Sciences 27

-College of Arts and Sciences 21 - 27
+College of Arts and sciences 12 - 21

 College of Law 21

-3. Requirements of the programme and Supporting Courses:
+3. Requirements of the Programme and Supporting Courses:

-The number of credit hours required is approved by the University Council upon a recommendation from the councils of colleges.
-These credit hours are distributed between compulsory and elective courses, as well as applied education and internships.
+The number of credit hours required is approved by the University Council upon a recommendation from the college councils.
+These credit hours are distributed between compulsory and elective courses, as well as applied studies and internships.

-Article (5): Admissions Requirements and Placement tests for new students
+Article (5): Admissions Requirements and Placement Tests for New Students I. University Admissions Requirements:

-1. University Admissions requirements:

-- A. The student should obtain a Secondary School Certificate or its equivalent certified by the Ministry of Education in the Kingdom of Bahrain with an average of no less than 60% or equivalent. - B. Students with averages below 60% may be admitted in the University, provided that they meet one of the following criteria: - 1.
-They are athletes and artists who represent the Kingdom of Bahrain internationally.
+A. The student should obtain a Secondary School Certificate or its equivalent certified by the Ministry of Education in the Kingdom of Bahrain with an average of no less than 60% or equivalent.

+B. Students with averages below 60% may be admitted in the University, provided that they meet one of the following criteria:

+I. They are athletes and artists who represent

+the Kingdom of Bahrain internationally.
-2. Those with at least one year of practical experience following their secondary school certificate.

-3. In addition to that, the University Council has the right to decide on applicants with averages below 60%.

-4. The number of students admitted according to this point (B) can be no more than 5% of the admitted students.

-C. In some programmes, the students admitted from non-scientific secondary school fields should pass remedial courses.

-2. All students admitted to the University should take a compulsory placement test - determined by the University- to determine their English language level.
+- 2. Those with at least one year of practical experience following their secondary school certificate. - 3.
+In addition to that, the University Council has the right to decide on applicants with averages below 60%. - 4.
+The number of students admitted according to this point (B) can be no more than 5% of the admitted students. - C. In some programmes, the students admitted from non-scientific secondary school fields should pass remedial courses. - 2.
+All students admitted to the University should take a compulsory placement test - determined by the University- to determine their English language level.
 The levels admitted to the programmes are determined as follows, so that the admitted student studies the course listed according to their own ability level: